brandonngithub/authentication-basics/README.md

 - storing express-session in db pretty easy just need pass as option
 - cookie in browser has session id, and use that id to link/look up session in db
 - session object in req.session
-- !! can track how many times someone visited site w sessions so maybe implement in portfolio site
+- <mark>can track how many times someone visited site w sessions so maybe implement in portfolio site</mark>

 ## What is Express middleware and how does it work? (in-depth)
 - https://youtu.be/AZDTM0DiLG8?si=VH0e8GNc4sy3lGe8